-Design for wheelchair users should be considered throughout the apartment and certain areas such as the kitchen, can be designed to permit adaptation for people to use as their needs develop.
-The apartment must be designed to take into account that people's care needs may change, yet they must have the ability to remain in their apartment.
-Providing an electric spur at the side of the window frame can help with future proofing as this can enable assistive technology to be used to activate opening and closing of windows / ventilation areas if required.
 Good natural lighting should be maximised in the apartment.
 Low light levels reduce the ability to read, lip read and increases the risks of falls and it is not suitable for people with visual impairment.
 An extension to the sitting room, providing a 'sun room' can provide a warm and practical area for people to sit and / or eat in the warm area, but with the feeling that they are outside due to the floor to ceiling glass structure.
 Hanover have designed this into their extra care schemes and the provision has been received very positively by residents, giving an interesting feature to apartments especially where the apartment may not have a particularly good outlook.
+Alternatively, a balcony can provide useful external space.